EsperoTech/yaade/README.md

 $ docker run -d --restart=always -p 9339:9339 -e YAADE_ADMIN_USERNAME=admin -v yaade:/app/data --name yaade esperotech/yaade:latest
 ```

 The default password is `password`.
-After login go to `⚙️ > Account` and change the password.
+After login go to ⚙️ > Account and change the password.

 ### 2. 🔧 Extension

 Yaade uses a browser extension as a proxy to enable CORS requests.
 Install the extension using your browsers extension store.
 Currently only a chrome extension is available.
 You can find it <a href="https://chrome.google.com/webstore/detail/yaade-extension/mddoackclclnbkmofficmmepfnadolfa">here</a>.
 Then open it and input your server URL, eg. `https://yaade.example.com/`.
 From that point all requests originating from your Yaade browser tabs will be proxied through the extension.

+⚠️ DO NO FORGET TO ADD A TRAILING SLASH TO YOUR URL `https://yaade.example.com -> https://yaade.example.com/`.

 ## 💾 Technology